songminyue/hello-world/README.md

 }

 ```
-3. To reach the external virtual machine, it’s necessary to add a ovs bridge on server and bond the switch’s ports (e.g. eth1) connected with the server node to the bridge.
+4. To reach the external virtual machine, it’s necessary to add a ovs bridge on compute node and bond the switch’s ports (e.g. eth1) connected with the server node to the bridge.
 The bridge name is associated with provider number of switch.
 ```
 ovs-vsctl add-br br-physnet_4_102
 ovs-vsctl add-port br-physnet_4_102 eth1
 ```

-4. Then the mapping relationship of ovs bridge and switch can be established.
-All nodes installed neutron-openvswitch-agent need to be configured in /etc/neutron/plugins/ml2/openvswitch_agent.ini respectively.
+5. Then the mapping relationship of ovs bridge and switch can be established.
+All compute nodes installed neutron-openvswitch-agent need to be configured in /etc/neutron/plugins/ml2/openvswitch_agent.ini respectively.
 ```
 bridge_mappings=physnet_4_102:br_physnet_4_102
 systemctl restart neutron-openvswitch-agent